The world of SaaS is extremely crowded, so you need a) a competitive edge and b) good marketing.

 Should You Try Link Building?

+The short answer is yes.
 All statistics point out that link building has long-lasting benefits for SaaS SEO.

 This strategy can increase your domain authority and search engine ranking, bringing you high-quality leads that generate more sales.